Benefits of samatha meditation

 Samatha meditation practice is open to all.
 Additional efforts are made to ensure that the space is LQBTQIA+ affirming, neurodiversity-affirming, and trauma-informed.

-Beginners and other newcomers are welcome on the first Sunday of each month 5pm-6:30pm.
-Classes are held at Culture of Safety Dojo & Wellness Center (6961 N Clark Street, Chicago, IL 60626).
+All classes are held @ Culture of Safety Dojo & Wellness Center (6961 N Clark Street, Chicago, IL 60626).
 There will be a brief introduction to the practice.
 After the introduction, we will all sit together for about 30 minutes.
 Cushions and chairs are provided.
 After that we will have tea and discussion about the practice.
 Expect the intro, sit, and chat to last up to 90 minutes in total.
 If you cannot stay the whole time, please be courteous and let me know ahead of time and then leave so as to not disturb others.
-After your first Beginner’s session, you are welcome to attend weekly to continue learning and practicing.
+After completing a Beginner’s course, you are welcome to attend weekly to continue learning and practicing.
 There is no charge for the practice.
-We we ask you please register in advance for the course to enable the teacher to more easily communicate with you as necessary.
-If you do not register in advance, you may register in-person once you arrive.
+Online registration is required for a Beginners Course.

 Giving / Dāna